Support Centre

 There are separate requirements for provision and outsourcing to data processors.

-Further, the 2023 Amendments grant the PIPC powers similar to those of data protection authorities under the GDPR, such as the power to order a data handler to suspend a cross-border data transfer if the transfer violates or is expected to violate the PIPA or if the recipient does not adequately protect data in accordance with the PIPA.
+Further, the PIPA grants the PIPC powers similar to those of data protection authorities under the GDPR, such as the power to order a data handler to suspend a cross-border data transfer if the transfer violates or is expected to violate the PIPA or if the recipient does not adequately protect data in accordance with the PIPA.

-The European Commission published, on December 17, 2021, its decision on the adequate protection of personal data by the Republic of Korea, allowing the transfer of personal data from the EU Member States to Korea without having to complete any additional process or certification such as entering into Standard Contractual Clauses ('SCCs') for data transfers.
-This decision will be subject to a first review by the European Commission within three years after its entry into force, and thereafter, at least once every four years.
-Also, on December 19, 2022, the UK granted data adequacy status to Korea.
+The European Commission published, on December 17, 2021, its decision on the adequate protection of personal data by the Republic of Korea, allowing the transfer of personal data from the EU Member States to Korea without having to complete any additional process or certification such as entering into Standard Contractual Clauses (SCCs) for data transfers.
+This decision will be subject to a first review by the European Commission within three years after entering into force, and thereafter, at least once every four years.
+Also, on December 19, 2022, the UK has granted data adequacy status to South Korea.

-In order to establish clear interpretation standards and to address any discrepancies between the EU and Korea's data protection regimes, the PIPC issued the Supplementary Regulations for Interpretation and Application of the Personal Information Protection Act with respect to the Processing of Personal Information Transferred to Korea (up-to-date version only available in Korean here), which entered into force as of the effective date of the European Commission's adequacy decision.
+In order to establish clear interpretation standards and to address any discrepancies between the EU and South Korea's data protection regimes, the PIPC issued the Supplementary Regulations for Interpretation and Application of the Personal Information Protection Act with respect to the Processing of Personal Information Transferred to Korea (only available in Korean here), which entered into force as of the effective date of the European Commission's adequacy decision.

 For your information, companies that are supervised by the FSC in processing personal data pursuant to the UPCIA are explicitly exempt from the application of the above decision.
 Accordingly, such companies should have a separate legal basis (e.g., SCCs for data transfers as stipulated in Article 5 of the GDPR).